Janusz Bardach

-Janusz Bardach (July 28, 1919 in Odessa – August 16, 2002 in Iowa City) was a gulag survivor, author, and noted plastic surgeon.
+Janusz Bardach (July 28, 1919 in Odessa – August 16, 2002 in Iowa City) was a gulag inmate, author, and noted plastic surgeon.
 He was the younger brother of Polish legal scholar Juliusz Bardach.
 Survivors include: his wife, Phyllis Harper- Bardach of Iowa City, Iowa; his daughter, Ewa Bardach and her husband Hani Elkadi of Iowa City; his granddaughter, Nina Elkadi of Iowa City.